xplosionmind/tommi.space/content/jam/public/Looking for a home in Rotterdam.md

 Even if they are not directly related to housing, being in local groupchats, especially ones of students and internationals, it hugely valuable, as you can spread the word that you are looking for a place, and you can learn more about neighborhoods, acceptable prices, common scams, etc.

-## Websites I payed for
+## Websites I paid for

-It’s inevitable to have to pay for some service where rental agencies and private entities pubish insertions.
+It’s inevitable to have to pay for some service where rental agencies and private entities publish insertions.
 These are the services I ended up paying for.
 The most useful thing is to have instant notification about newly added insertions.

 - [Stadswonen Rotterdam](https://stadswonenrotterdam.nl) is a sort of social housing company, owning properties all over the city.
 One-time payment of 25€.
 - [Kamernet](https://kamernet.nl/en) is probably the most common solution.
 I am paying 70€ for three months of subscription.